-Subsequent to the approval of SBP-2 as an American National Standard, the IEEE P1212r working group commenced a revision of the CSR Architecture.
-The image data transport protocol, based upon SBP-2, conforms to the more recent recommendations and requirements of draft standard IEEE P1212r, some of which conflict with normative requirements of ANSI NCITS 325-1998.
+Subsequent to the approval of SBP-2 as an American National Standard, the IEEE P1212 working group commenced a revision of the CSR Architecture.
+This peer-to-peer data transport protocol, based upon SBP-2, conforms to the more recent recommendations and requirements of draft standard IEEE P1212, some of which conflict with normative requirements of ANSI NCITS 325-1998.
 This annex lists the points of divergence as well as areas for which this standard specifies SBP-2 implementation constraints not required by ANSI NCITS 325-1998.

-B.1 Divergences from ANSI NCITS 325-1998
+B.1 Divergence from ANSI NCITS 325-1998